Q & As

 Is the use of aerial 1080 necessary?

 Yes.
-The review confirms that aerial 1080 is the optimal, most cost-effective tool for larger, ‘landscape scale’ possum control operations, such as difficult-to-access steep and remote back country and extensive areas of South Island pastoral lease and Crown lands.
+The review confirms that aerial 1080 is the optimal, most cost-effective tool for larger, ‘landscape scale’ possum control operations, such as difficult-to-access steep and remote back country and extensive areas of South Island pastoral land.

 The alternative, greater use of ground control (trapping and toxins), is significantly more expensive and cannot achieve the level of coverage necessary to knock down possums in steep and difficult to access areas, potentially allowing the disease to persist in reservoirs of infected possums, from where the infection will spread again.